MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-storage-host-groups.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

 After block storage has been discovered and classified in the System Center 2016 - Virtual Machine Manager (VMM) fabric, you can allocate it to host groups.
-You can assign an entire storage pool to a host group, or a specific logical unit (LUN).
+You can allocate an entire storage pool, or a specific logical unit (LUN).

 - **Allocate storage pools**: You can optionally allocate storage pools to host groups.
 If you do you can:
 	- Create and assign LUNs directly from Hyper-V hosts in the host group.